Pints, Pounds, & Pâté

 Second, Europeans show less skin and you'll feel and look half naked.
 Third, revealing shorts are often prohibited by dress codes at religious sites, particularly in southern European countries.
 I'd hate for anyone to miss seeing a gorgeous, small church on a random corner in Rome because you're in appropriately dressed.
 (Fun fact: in Italy, there are still quite a few famous art works house in situ, so you may need to visit churches to see pieces on your list!).

-And finally, as you'll be likely be relying largely on public transit, you do not want to have your bare thighs touching the dirty seats on on The Tube or Metro.
+Finally, as you'll be likely be relying on public transit, you do not want to have your bare thighs touching the dirty seats on a metro.

 Here are shorts you SHOULD wear in Europe: